 Religious extremism and its psyche, recommendations for law and order systems

 Most of us don’t know that psychology is a field concerned with the human mind and behavior.
 The mind is a powerful weapon if left untrained.
-Un-tame beast and untrained or undisciplined mind are both similarly dangerous; the only difference is the giant within and the giant outside.
+Un tame beast and unskilled or undisciplined mind are both similarly dangerous; the only difference is the giant within and the giant outside.

 How one can live his life?

 What to do and what not to do?

 How should neighbors, friends, and family be treated?

 From birth to death, from business to politics, from laws to enforcement of the laws, from illness to health, from parenting to marriages and divorce, it has standards, rules, and procedures to guide his followers for better handling and success in this life and if one follows the religion who have a concept of life after death than in other lives too.